drkaizeng/fingers_in_the_pi/docs/projects/home_made_keyboard.md

 # Home-made keyboard

-In this project, we want to learn how to get the Pi to take inputs from push buttons.
+We wanted to learn how to get the Pi to take inputs from push buttons.
+Making a keyboard seemed like a good idea.
+An extra ambition we had was that we wanted the sound played by the keyboard to be made by ourselves.
+This required us to learn how to do sound recording and editing in Python.
+It also posted some additional programming challenges, such as what to do when multiple keys (buttons) were pressed simultaneously.

-## Running the program
+## Setting up the python environment

+Before we can use `pip` to install the necessary supporting python packages, we need first install the system libraries that these packages are built on.

 The `soundfile` module depends on the system library `libsndfile`, which can be installed by
 ```
 sudo apt-get install libsndfile1